India: Society

+A Hindu bride, in Ahmedabad, Gujarat, during a marriage ritual (Note: "According to Gujarati traditional rituals, it is customary for a bride to present a coconut to the groom at the time of marriage and to be preserved by the respective husband throughout his life.
+It is given as a marriage proposal, a betrothal sign, a bride's welcome, and to protect against evil.")

+A benefactor of low-income Muslim education, Bangalore (Note: "In India, the Al-Ameen Movement helps in the education of the young in the socially and economically deprived sections of the society in the region of Bangalore.")

 Visual art

-India has a very ancient tradition of art, which has exchanged many influences with the rest of Eurasia, especially in the first millennium, when Buddhist art spread with Indian religions to Central, East and Southeast Asia, the last also greatly influenced by Hindu art.
+India has a very ancient tradition of art, which has exchanged many influences with the rest of Eurasia, especially in the first millennium.
+During this period Buddhist art spread with Indian religions to Central, East and Southeast Asia, the last also greatly influenced by Hindu art.
 Thousands of seals from the Indus Valley civilisation of the third millennium BCE have been found, usually carved with animals, but also some with human figures.
 The Pashupati seal, excavated in Mohenjo-daro, Pakistan, in 1928–29, is the best known.
-After this there is a long period with virtually nothing surviving.
+Virtually no art survives from a long period following the Indus Valley Civilisation.
 Almost all surviving ancient Indian art thereafter is in various forms of religious sculpture in durable materials, or coins.
 There was probably originally far more in wood, which is lost.
 In north India Mauryan art is the first imperial movement.

-In the first millennium CE, Buddhist art spread with Indian religions to Central, East and Southeast Asia, the last also greatly influenced by Hindu art.
 Over the following centuries a distinctly Indian style of sculpting the human figure developed, with less interest in articulating precise anatomy than ancient Greek sculpture but showing smoothly flowing forms expressing prana ("breath" or life-force).
 This is often complicated by the need to give figures multiple arms or heads, or represent different genders on the left and right of figures, as with the Ardhanarishvara form of Shiva and Parvati.